MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **CrashedAppRevision -** Build version identifier for the affected process.

-  - **CrashedConfigIds -** The configuration assigned to the crashed process.

   - **CrashedEcsETag -** An experiment identifier for the crashed process.

-  - **CrashedImpressionId -** The impression identifier of the crashed process.

   - **CrashedModuleName -** Failing module name.